 ARTH 5077 Contemporary Art (3 credits)-A survey of art since 1945. (spring) ARTH 5087 Asian Art (3 credits)-A study of the arts of India, China, and Japan.

-ARTH 5097 Art History Theory (3 credits)-An investigation of aesthetic theories as they relate to the practices of art history and art criticism, with an emphasis on contemporary approaches and recent philosophical developments.
+ARTH 5097 Art History Theory (3 credits)-An investigation of art theory and criticism in relation to the art of a particular time and place.
+Times and places chosen will vary, e.g., 19th century European romantic art, classic Brahmanic Hindu art, medieval sacred art, or modern symbolism. (as needed)